How Different is Test Case Prioritization for Open and Closed Source Projects?: Methods

 \subsection{Data Preprocessing}

-We used the Travis CI API to extract GitHub repository information and build log information.
-In most cases, Travis CI API will return test builds in the consecutive order.
-Therefore, we did not need to re-rank the test builds after data collection.
+We use the Travis CI API to extract GitHub repository information, (such as unique build id, commit id, and the starting time of the build), and build log information, (such as unique build id, build log status, and failed test cases).
+By matching the unique id in these two data sets, we can form our experimental data set.
+Since our target is prioritizing test cases in the new build by using previous execution history, the order of builds by time matters in this experiment.
+Fortunately, in most cases, Travis CI API will return test builds in consecutive order.
+Therefore, we only need to make small modifications to the data we collected.
 After we obtained information on failed test cases and test builds, we used a Python script to transfer the repository data and the build log data to the build-to-test tests record table for each project.